 SBA Loans: 504 vs. 7(a) Overview

 Both the SBA 7(a) and 504 loan programs are initiatives by the Small Business Administration to open access to affordable funding for small businesses.
-Getting approved for traditional bank loans is tough or impossible for many owners, so the SBA provides guarantys on portions of these loans to mitigate the risk lenders take on when working with small businesses.
+Getting approved for conventional bank loans can be tough (or impossible) for many owners, so the SBA guarantees a portion of these loans to mitigate the risk lenders take when working with small businesses.

 Basic requirements apply to all of the programs, but most small businesses are eligible to receive SBA loans if they:

 - Are a for-profit business operating within the U.S.

 - Fall under SBA size standards for small businesses

 - Have invested personal equity into the business

 - Have exhausted other financing options, including conventional bank loans